Sole Proprietorship vs. LLC

 Last updated:

 Are you wondering if you should form a limited liability company (LLC) or a sole proprietorship for your small business?
-Forming a sole proprietorship vs. an LLC is one of the first questions a small business owner must ask themselves when establishing any type of business.
+If you’re looking at getting started, this is likely one of the first questions you’ll ask yourself before establishing your business.

 Anytime you register a business under your name — even if you do business using a different name — the Internal Revenue Service (IRS) and your state will consider you a sole proprietor.
 That means you’re responsible for anything and everything that happens as a result of running your business.

 A sole proprietorship is an unincorporated business owned by one person.
-As a sole proprietor, your business isn’t a corporation or a partnership and you must report your business income and expenses on Schedule C as part of your personal income tax return (Form 1040).
+As a sole proprietor, your business isn’t treated as a separate legal entity for tax purposes, meaning you’ll need to report your business income and expenses on Schedule C as part of your personal tax return (Form 1040).

 LLC Sole Proprietorship